ivanhofer/sveltekit-typescript-showcase/README.md

    type of these objects look like, you need to go into the `src/app.d.ts` file and update the already existing `interfaces` there.

-   Since these types will be shared accross multiple files and functions, it makes sense to define them just a single time. `SvelteKit` is configured in a way that it automatically uses those types for all functions.
+   Since these types will be shared across multiple files and functions, it makes sense to define them just a single time. `SvelteKit` is configured in a way that it automatically uses those types for all functions.